encore428/ReactHW/movies/README.md

 `https://<your-service>.herokuapp.com/docs/#/auth/getProfile`

 # Other requirements:
-1. You should have at least 3 tests.
+1. You should have at least 3 tests.  (src/companents/button.test.jsx, src/companents/label.test.jsx, src/domains/movie/components/movie-item.test.jsx.)

-1. The comment form should be validated.
+1. The comment form should be validated.  (see src/domains/movie/components/movie-details.jsx.)

 1. The movie listing should have Next and Prev button to show more movies.
+(See test No 28, 29, 30.)

 1. You should deploy your application to Netlify and submit the URL together with your code.